 - (f) Additional Incentives.
-A Project shall be granted a number of Additional Incentives pursuant to the provisions described below in addition to the Base Incentives established in Paragraph (e). - (1) A Project shall be eligible for up to five Additional Incentives.
-A Project may request Incentives listed in Paragraph (f)(2) or use an Incentive to seek a deviation from a Development Standard elsewhere in the LAMCthis Code or a Project site's applicable zoning ordinance, specific plan, or overlay.
-Refer to Paragraph (d) for the approval Procedure that is consistent with the Project's Housing Development's-Incentive request. - (i) Incentives requested pursuant to the applicable procedure in Paragraph(d) of this Subdivision shall be granted unless it is found, based upon substantial evidence, that: - a.
+A Project shall be granted a number of Additional Incentives pursuant to the provisions described below in addition to the Base Incentives established in Paragraph (e). - A Project shall be eligible for up to five Additional Incentives.
+A Project may request Incentives listed in Paragraph (f)(2) or use an Incentive to seek a deviation from a Development Standard elsewhere in the LAMC or a Project site's applicable zoning ordinance, specific plan, or overlay.
+Refer to Paragraph (d) for the approval Procedure that is consistent with the Project's Incentive request. - (i) Incentives requested pursuant to the applicable procedure in Paragraph(d) of this Subdivision shall be granted unless it is found, based upon substantial evidence, that: - a.
 The Incentive does not result in identifiable and actual cost reductions, consistent with California Government Code Section 65915(k), to provide for affordable housing costs as defined in California Health and Safety Code Section 50052.5, or for rents for the targeted units to be set as specified in California Government Code Section 65915(c); or - b.
 The Incentive will have a Specific Adverse Impact upon public health and safety or the physical environment or on any real property that is listed in the California Register of Historical Resources and for which there is no feasible method to satisfactorily mitigate or avoid the Specific Adverse Impact without rendering the development unaffordable to low-income and moderate-income households.
 Inconsistency with the zoning ordinance or general plan land use designation shall not constitute a Specific Adverse Impact upon the public health or safety; or - c.
-The Incentive would be contrary to state or federal law. - (ii) To be eligible for the Menu of Incentives described in LAMC Section 12.22 A.39(f)(2) a Project shall comply with all of the following: - a.
+The Incentive would be contrary to state or federal law. - (ii) To be eligible for the Menu of Incentives described in LAMC Section 12.22A.39(f)(2) a Project shall comply with all of the following: - a.
 The Project shall not be located in a Very High Fire Hazard Severity Zone, Sea Level Rise Area or the Coastal Zone. - b.
-Project sites that meet the definition of an Environmental Consideration Area as defined in LAMC Section 12.22 A.37 shall not be deemed eligible for Menu of Incentives until a Phase I Environmental Site Assessment, as defined in Section 25319.1 of the Health and Safety Code, and/or a Phase II Environmental Site Assessment, as defined in subdivision (o) of Section 25403 of the Health and Safety Code, if warranted, is completed.
-A "No Further
+The Project would not require the Demolition, as Demolition is defined in LAMC Section 13B.8.1.C of Chapter 1A of this Code, of a Designated Historic Resource, or any Surveyed Historic Resource, eligible or architectural historic resource identified for any historic protection or special consideration or review by an applicable Overlay or Specific Plan including sites located in the South Los Angeles Community Plan Implementation Overlay c.
+The Project shall not include any lots located in a manufacturing zone that does not allow multi-family residential uses (M1, M2, M3) or lots located in a hybrid industrial zone (CM, MR1, MR2) with residential use restrictions from an applicable planning overlay, except for Public Land Projects.